Skip to main content

 Import / Export

-The Import / Export page in the dashboard manages the global agent catalog stored in VS Code global storage.
-This is separate from the project profile β€” it lets you back up and share your entire agent and team catalog across workspaces.
+The Import / Export page in the dashboard manages both the global agent catalog (stored in VS Code global storage) and the project profile.
+This is separate from saving the profile β€” it lets you back up and share configuration across workspaces.

 ActionDescription